stepwhal/AMPP-Net/README.md

 # Asymmetric Multiscale Pyramid Point Cloud Registration Network Based on Graph Local Importance Priors

 # Code
-The code and model will be released soon.
+The model and code will be released after the publication of the paper.